KrishanRoy/Book-Swappers/README.md

 - No one can sell any books
 - One should not provide their home address or cell phone number to a collector and instead connect through the app and meet in a place that is most beneficial to the donor.

+## Future Iterations:

+- A seperate user flow without user signing up initially
+- Point system will ensure book mobility and book swapping.
+If one donates one book, one will get a point and if one receives the book, one spends a point.
+If someone, mails the book to a collector, then the donor gets three points as she/he will be spending money out of the pocket.
+- recommend other book swappers based on location and book taste

 ## Layout Screenshots